cran/rwunderground/README.md

 This is an R interface to weather underground's [API](http://www.wunderground.com/weather/api).
 In order to use this library please [register](http://www.wunderground.com/weather/api/d/login.html) for an API key.
 The free-tier should be sufficient if you aren't calling the API more than a 500 times per day.
+Please note that the free tier also limits requests to 10 per minute.
+If you are grabbing weather for a large date range using `history_range` then by default `limit = 10` will limit the calls to a maximum of 10 per minute.
 This package has functions that follow the [online api](http://www.wunderground.com/weather/api/d/docs).

 ## Install and Setup

+This package is officially on CRAN; install using `install.packages("rwunderground")`.

-To install please use `devtools`.
+To install the latest version please use `devtools`.
 If you don't have devtools install using `install.packages("devtools")`.
 Afterwards install `rwunderground` using devtools: `devtools::install_github("ALShum/rwunderground")`.

 Once you have your API key as indicated above you can set the key in R using: `rwunderground::set_api_key("YOUR KEY")`.
-You only have to do this once as the key should save in your local .Renviron file.
+You only have to do this once per R session.
+Alternatively you can save the key in your local .Renviron file by adding the line `WUNDERGROUNDID = 'your key here'`.

 ## Locations
-For any of the API functions you must first specify a location -- the first argument of all the API functions for locations.
+For any of the API functions you must first specify a location -- the first argument of all the API functions is a location.
 Locations can be specified by the airport code, zip code, personal weather station ID or simply by specifying state and city (if in US) or country and city (if outside US).
 The `set_location` function will validate locations and format things correctly or you can use a (correctly formatted) string.

 ### Locations by country/state/city
 Setting the location to Honolulu, HI: